 Take the Next Step

-Your Career in Journalism, Media and Professional Writing
+Careers in Journalism, Media and Professional Writing

 Many types of professional communicators exist, from the local beat newspaper reporter to the corporate communications specialist, the magazine feature writer to the college relations officer -- and beyond.
 It is difficult to pin down the daily routine of an average professional writer.
 All gather information and review data to collect and report information and its implications.
 In this digital age, many writing professionals are finding work in online content both in journalism and the business sector.